CopyPasteUser/CopyPasteUser/README.md

 ## 🚀 About Me

 I'm a computer science student from Germany passionate about understanding how technology works from the ground up.
-Currently diving deep into systems programming with C while building robust backend solutions with Python.
-I love the challenge of low-level programming and the elegance of well-designed server architectures.
+Python is my go-to language for everything from web backends with Flask to automation scripts and side projects.
+Currently also diving deep into systems programming with C to understand the fundamentals beneath the abstractions.

-**🌱 Currently Learning:** Systems programming fundamentals and advanced backend development
+**🌱 Currently Learning:** Systems programming fundamentals and exploring machine learning
 **💻 Development Environment:** Linux Mint
-**🎯 Focus:** Backend development and systems programming
+**🎯 Focus:** Python development (backend, automation) and systems programming

 ---